stamkivi/academic.tamkivi.com/content/project/lhv/index.md

 My main personal passion about, and hopefully also contribution to the bank's future is the ambition to go global: how we support the budding global fintech industry with modern, compliant and licenced banking infrastructure to innovate on.
 Back in 2018 we opened a [branch in London](https://lhv.co.uk/about/) with that focus, and already serve near a hundred super fast growing fintechs, led by whales like [Transferwise](/project/transferwise) and Coinbase.

+[LHV is listed on Nasdaq Tallinn Stock Exchange](https://nasdaqbaltic.com/statistics/en/instrument/EE3100073644/trading) since 2016, which was also my first inside experience of taking a company public via an IPO.